How should New Hampshire handle national health care reform?

 Originally the Affordable Care Act required states to expand Medicaid eligibility starting in 2014, or the federal government would stop matching state contributions to Medicaid.
 However, the U.S. Supreme Court ruled that the federal government cannot deny matching funds if a state decides not to expand Medicaid.

-As part of a budget compromise in June 2013, the New Hampshire legislature agreed to study a Medicaid expansion over the summer.
+As part of a budget compromise in June 2013, the New Hampshire legislature agreed to study Medicaid expansion over the summer.
 On October 8, 2013 that study committee voted in favor of expanding Medicaid.
 After three weeks of negotiations, a bipartisan plan broke down and the Republican-controlled Senate killed the expansion.

 , passed the House and Senate and was signed by Gov. Hassan March 27, 2014.